FDio/csit/docs/report/vpp_functional_tests/test_environment.rst

 are started to reduce the time of execution of all functional tests.
 The number of parallel VIRL simulations is equal to number of test groups defined by TEST_GROUPS variable in csit/bootstrap.sh file.
-The VIRL host to run VIRL simulation is selected randomly per VIRL simulation.
+The VIRL host to run VIRL simulation is selected based on least load algorithm per VIRL simulation.

 Every VIRL simulation uses the same three-node - Traffic Generator (TG node) and two Systems Under Test (SUT1 and SUT2) - "double-ring" topology.
 The appropriate